IpekUyguner/comment_locator/README.md

 ![example](https://user-images.githubusercontent.com/40366759/135456209-e5dd4816-31f6-40f8-8bd9-a577e3f29fcf.png)

+### Prerequisites
+The model files from part 1, which are "model.onnx", "word_embeddings.txt", "word_to_indexes.csv", "word.vectors.txt",
+should be under the config file of the Plugin (comment_locator-main/build/idea-sandbox/config)

 ### Limitations
 - As explained in the paper, the recall value is too low for the model (approx. 15%).
 It means, it cannot find the most comment worthy locations.
 However, precision is higher around 80 %, so if it suggest something, it is more reliable.